 Phrase match can also be a great choice when the meaning of your keyword changes based on the order of the terms (such as “blue jeans Orange County” and “orange jeans Blue County”).
 Your keyword must appear in the order that you specify.

-Simply enter your keyword phrase in quotation marks to use the phrase match option in AdWords.
+Enter your keyword phrase in quotation marks to use the phrase match option in Google Ads.

 |Match Type||Symbol||Keyword||Example Searches|

-Utilizing this match type is essential in your PPC strategy–because phrase match is more flexible than exact match, but allows Google to exercise more discretion than using broad match or broad match modifiers.
+This match type is essential because phrase match is more flexible than exact match and it allows Google to exercise more discretion than broad match or broad match modifiers.

 Because you don’t have to rely on exact matches, you can benefit from the wide audience that phrase match attracts.
 However, the opportunity still presents itself that your ad may be served to irrelevant traffic.